pingidentity/pingdirectory-go-client/configurationapi/docs/AddConjurCipherStreamProviderRequest.md

 ### NewAddConjurCipherStreamProviderRequest

-`func NewAddConjurCipherStreamProviderRequest(providerName string, schemas []EnumconjurCipherStreamProviderSchemaUrn, conjurExternalServer string, conjurSecretRelativePath string, encryptionMetadataFile string, enabled bool, ) *AddConjurCipherStreamProviderRequest`
+`func NewAddConjurCipherStreamProviderRequest(providerName string, schemas []EnumconjurCipherStreamProviderSchemaUrn, conjurExternalServer string, conjurSecretRelativePath string, enabled bool, ) *AddConjurCipherStreamProviderRequest`

 NewAddConjurCipherStreamProviderRequest instantiates a new AddConjurCipherStreamProviderRequest object This constructor will assign default values to properties that have it defined,